waharnum/docker-flow-manager/README.md

 ## Running

-- running requires a preferences server instance accessible to the container.
-As in the example below, this can be a self-contained preferences server running in the same container in development mode.
+A Preferences Server instance will need to be accessible to the Flow Manager container.
+As in the example below, this can be a self-contained Preferences Server running in the same container in development mode

 ### Run Examples